Posting and Hiring Process for Faculty Positions

 Posting Procedures and Hiring Process for Faculty Positions

-Listed below are instructions for posting a position and completing paperwork to get your new faculty member on payroll.
+Listed below are instructions for posting a position, formally hiring new faculty, and completing paperwork to get new faculty member on payroll.
 Please read through these steps along with the Recruitment Budget Guidelines before beginning your recruitment process.
 If you have any questions, please contact Human Resources at 4035.

 - Departments are responsible for creating the Position Approval Request by posting their position through the DSU Online PeopleAdmin Employment Site.
 This is done by the Hiring Manager accessing and posting their position using the guidelines stated in the PeopleAdmin User Guide.

 - Positions must be posted for a minimum of 5 calendar days.
-Job postings that do not include closing dates, may close at any time of the day once the minimum posting period is met and by mutual agreement between Human Resources and the hiring department.
-DSU’s online application portal allows 24/7 access to DSU jobs.
+Job postings that do not include closing dates may close at any time of the day once the minimum posting period is met and by mutual agreement between Human Resources and the hiring department.

 - If the position is closed and the hiring department determines that more applications are needed, the department can contact Human Resources asking to reopen the position.